demitrigallegos/README.md/README.md

 My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.

-When I'm not working with data, I enjoy meditation, hiking, latin dancing, and cooking.
+When I'm not working with data, I enjoy meditation, hiking, and martial arts.
 I love moment of realization when data reveals something new and useful!

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://demitrigallegos.github.io/)

 ## 🔭 What I'm Currently Working On

-- **Project A:** [Brief, one-line description of a project, e.g., Building a sales forecasting model in Python.]
+- **Cryptocurrncey API Analysis:** Used Python, MySQL, and Power BI to get data from an API into a database and automatically refresh with Power BI visuals.
 - **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]

 ## 🌱 Currently Learning